json-schema-org/understanding-json-schema/source/reference/array.rst

     // This address is missing a street number ["Palais de l'Élysée"]
     --
-    // It's ok to not provide all of the items:
+    // It's okay to not provide all of the items:
     [10, "Downing", "Street"]
     --
-    // And, by default, it's also ok add additional items to end:
+    // And, by default, it's also okay add additional items to end:
     [1600, "Pennsylvania", "Avenue", "NW", "Washington"]

 The ``additionalItems`` keyword controls whether it's valid to have